 Then, it all fell apart.
-In March, 2015, multiple media outlets revealed that though Ms. Gibson had claimed to have donated $300,000 to charity in 2014, only $7,000 could be verified.
+In March 2015, multiple media outlets revealed that though Ms. Gibson had claimed to have donated $300,000 to charity in 2014, only $7,000 could be verified.
 Charities that Ms. Gibson had claimed to be working with said they’d never heard of her, and certainly didn’t get any donations.
-And once the news got out that she hadn’t been truthful about her charitable donations, it was quickly revealed that there were holes in her cancer story, too.
+Once the news got out that she hadn’t been truthful about her charitable donations, it was quickly revealed that there were holes in her cancer story, too.
 Her health history, it turned out, was a fraud.

 Cosmopolitan had awarded Ms. Gibson its “Fun, Fearless Female Award” in 2014.
-The magazine ran a story with a very different tone, titled, “An Honest Account of Our Experience with Belle Gibson,” and subtitled “The whole country is currently getting their heads around claims that her career is built on lies.
+The magazine ran a story with a very different tone, titled, “An Honest Account of Our Experience with Belle Gibson,” subtitled “The whole country is currently getting their heads around claims that her career is built on lies.
 Us included.”
 The Cosmo article is a well-written, introspective story that explains how the magazine and so many other media companies were duped by a young woman with a compelling story that everyone wanted to believe.
-So, for years, no one bothered to check it out.
+For years, no one bothered to check it out.